-Physics and Mathematics of Sustainable Energy Winter 2021.
-College of the Atlantic Due: Friday, November 19, 2021
+Physics and Mathematics of Sustainable Energy

+Winter 2021.
+College of the Atlantic

 - Please feel free to do this in pairs if you wish and hand in only one write-up. - There is no need to word-process your work; handwritten is fine.
 But please make your work readable. - I would recommend doing a fairly thorough write-up.
-This exercise brings together a number of different things that we've done this term, so writing it up well is a chance for you document to your future self what you've learned. - For this assignment use the 2020 energy US flow chart at: https://flowcharts.llnl.gov. - (If you want to analyze another country, go for it!
+This exercise brings together a number of different things that we've done this term, so writing it up well is a chance for you document to your future self what you've learned. - For this assignment use the 2019 energy US flow chart at: https://flowcharts.llnl.gov. - (If you want to analyze another country, that should be ok.
 But please check with me, first, since we'll likely need to modify the questions below.) - Along the way you'll need to make some assumptions.
 Be sure to state what assumptions you make.